DPI-WE/rails-organizing-js-code/content.md

 Run your Rails server and the toggle visibility button should work exactly as before.

 <!-- TODO: verify this works as expected -->
-### Example 4: Alternative Bundling with jsbundling-rails, webpack, and React
+### Example 4: Alternative Bundling with jsbundling-rails, esbuild, and React
 For more complex JavaScript setups like integrating [React](https://react.dev/), [TypeScript](), or other transpiling dependent technologies; Rails 7 offers tools like `jsbundling-rails`.
 Let's rebuild our `toggle_hidden.js` Stimulus controller into a React component to demonstrate this alternative bundling approach.

 Add the `jsbundling-rails` gem to your `Gemfile` and run `bundle install` in your terminal to install the gem.